kwant-project/kwant/doc/source/tutorial/faq.rst

 same order as the "incoming" modes of `~kwant.system.InfiniteSystem.modes`.
-Kwant considers that the translational symmetry of a lead points "towards infinity" (*not* towards the system) which means that the incoming modes are those that have *negative* velocities:
+Kwant considers that the translational symmetry of a lead points "towards infinity" (*not* towards the system) which means that the incoming modes are those that have *negative* velocities.

+This means that for a lead attached on the left of a scattering region (with symmetry vector $(-1, 0)$, for example), the positive $k$ direction (when inspecting the lead's band structure) actually corresponds to the *negative* $x$ direction.

 How does Kwant order components of an individual wavefunction?